 Payment terms extended to the Company's customers are based upon commercially reasonable terms for the markets in which the Company's products are sold.
 Because the Company generally expects to receive payment within one year or less from when control of a product is transferred to the customer, the Company does not generally adjust its revenues for the effects of a financing component.
 The Company's allowance for doubtful accounts reflects the current estimate of credit losses expected to be incurred over the life of its trade receivables.
 Such estimated credit losses are determined based on historical loss experiences, customer specific credit risk, and reasonable and supportable forward-looking information, such as country or regional risks that are not captured in the historical loss information.
 Amounts are written off against the allowances for doubtful accounts when the Company determines that a customer account is uncollectible.
-The allowance for doubtful accounts for trade receivables is not material to the Company's consolidated financial results.
+The allowance for doubtful accounts for trade receivables is not material to the Company's Consolidated Financial Statements.

-The Company's gross revenues are subject to a variety of deductions which are recorded in the same period that the underlying revenues are recognized.
-Such variable consideration includes rebates, sales discounts, and sales returns.
+The Company's gross revenues are subject to a variety of gross-to-net deductions which are recorded in the same period that the underlying revenues are recognized.
+Such variable consideration includes rebates, chargebacks, sales discounts, and sales returns.
 Because these deductions represent estimates of the related obligations, judgment is required when determining the impact of these revenue deductions on gross revenues for a reporting period.
 Rebates provided by the Company are based upon prices determined under the Company's agreements primarily with its end-user customers.
-Additional factors considered in the estimate of the Company's rebate liability include the quantification of inventory that is either in stock at or in transit to the Company's distributors, as well as the estimated lag time between the sale of product and the payment of corresponding rebates.
+Additional factors considered in the estimate of the Company's variable consideration liability include the quantification of inventory that is either in stock at or in transit to the Company's distributors, as well as the estimated lag time between the sale of product and the payment of corresponding variable consideration.

-The Company's liability attributed to variable consideration at September 30, 2023 and September 30, 2022 was \$36.4 million and \$43.8 million, respectively.
-Sales deductions recorded as a reduction of gross revenues for the years ended September 30, 2023, 2022 and 2021 were \$411.1 million, \$336.4 million, and \$298.7 million respectively.
+The Company's liability attributed to variable consideration at September 30, 2024 and September 30, 2023 was \$149.6 million and \$36.4 million, respectively.
+Sales deductions recorded as a reduction of gross revenues for the fiscal years ended September 30, 2024, 2023 and 2022 were \$525.9 million, \$411.1 million, and \$336.4 million respectively.